 Must See Stop: Great Ocean Road Memorial Arch

-The Great Ocean Road Memorial Arch was built to honour the 3,000 returned soldiers who worked on the road during World War I. You can pull over in the carpark just before the arch to grab your photos and celebrate the official start to your Great Ocean Road adventure.
+The Great Ocean Road Memorial Arch was built to honour the 3,000 returned soldiers who worked on the Great Ocean Road during World War I. You can pull over in the carpark just before the arch to grab your photos and celebrate the official start to your Great Ocean Road adventure.

 Must See Stop: Lorne